cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 Generates a **meticulously detailed heatmap** that spotlights patterns of change in taxa abundance at the Family level.
 You are equipped to identify similar patterns among both **taxa and samples** based on relative changes in abundance.

-In the function, 'relative difference' is calculated using the formula `(change.after - change.before) / (change.before + change.after)`.
+In the function, 'relative change' is calculated using the formula `(change.after - change.before) / (change.before + change.after)`.
 This means the **intensity of color** in the heatmap is directly proportional to the **magnitude of change**.
 This **intuitive and visually engaging** method aids in understanding shifts in the microbial community over time.

 By using this, you will journey into the depths of your data and **uncover the rich and intricate details** that shape your microbiome.